 - At the end of the download, a sector-by-sector status check of the Flash memory can be viewed in the lower left corner of the FlashTools98 tabsheet window.
 Wait until the status check finishes before returning to work with the board.
-Once the status check is complete, the downloaded code can be executed. - Returning to the Communication tab, click on the Disconnect button and exit FlashTools98. - Press the Reset button (S2) on the phyCORE Development Board LD 5V to reset the target hardware and to start execution of the downloaded software. - Successful execution of the program will flash the LED D3 with equal on and off durations.
+Once the status check is complete, the downloaded code can be executed. - Returning to the Communication tab, click on the Disconnect button and exit FlashTools98. - Press the Reset button (S1) on the Development Board for at least three seconds to reset the target hardware and to start execution of the downloaded software. - Successful execution of the program will flash the LED D3 with equal on and off ratio.